jamesmeyer1/EKSKube2IAM/README.md

             privileged: true
 ```
 ## Step 12:
 I have included a way to test your S3 permissions.
-You need to replace the ARN with the role you create above with S3 permissions.
+Replace the role with the role ARN you created above with S3 permissions.

 ```
 apiVersion: v1